 IPRs essential or potentially essential to normative deliverables may have been declared to ETSI.
 The declarations pertaining to these essential IPRs, if any, are publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (IPRs); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
-Latest updates are available on the ETSI Web server (https://ipr.etsi.org/).
+Latest updates are available on the ETSI IPR online database.